Institutions of society examples. Social institution: concept, types, functions

 Jan Shchepalsky identified the following elements of social institutions.

-• The purpose and scope of the social institution
+• Purpose and scope of activity of a social institution

 • Functions